 Teaching & Learning

 At The Little School, we take childhood seriously.
-We follow a progressive education approach to meet children at their developmental level and engage them in their learning.
+We follow a progressive education approach to engage children in their learning.
 The school serves students ages 3-11 in classrooms that are set up to best meet the students' developmental needs and abilities, which often means we have multi-age classrooms.
 In structuring our program, we typically talk about three different levels: